 Enhancement/restoration activities shall be initiated no later than 12 months from the start of construction.
 The implementation phase of the restoration on acquired landsenhancement project shall be completed within five years of initiation.
 During the initial five year period, quarterly reports shall be submitted to the CPM no more than 30 days after the end of each quarter.
-After completion of the initial five year period, the he project to monitor effectiveness of restoration measures and description of any planned remedial actions or additional habitat restoration measures to be performed in the upcoming year Until completion of the five-year implementation portion of the enhancement action, a report shall be prepared and submitted as part of the Annual Compliance Report.
-This report shall provide, at a minimum: a summary of activities for the preceding year and a summary of activities for the following year; quantitative measurements of the Project project's progress in meeting the restoration enhancement project success criteria; detailed description of remedial actions taken or proposed; and contact information for the responsible parties.
+After completion of the initial five year period, the Project owner shall submit a monitoring report yearly for the life of the project to monitor effectiveness of restoration measures and description of any planned remedial actions or additional habitat restoration measures to be performed in the upcoming year Until completion of the five-year implementation portion of the enhancement action, a report shall be prepared and submitted as part of the Annual Compliance Report.
+This report shall provide, at a minimum: a summary of activities for the preceding year and a summary of activities for the following year; quantitative measurements of the Project project's progress in meeting the restorationenhancement project success criteria; detailed description of remedial actions taken or proposed; and contact information for the responsible parties.